sorin-ionescu/prezto/modules/README.md

 Provides for the interactive use of GNU utilities on non-GNU systems.

-GPG-Agent
+GPG
 ---------

-Provides for an easier use of gpg-agent.
+Provides for an easier use of GPG by setting up gpg-agent.

 Haskell
 -------